Lampe2020/L2DB/SPEC.md

 | `X64_INDEXES` |  Byte 14<br>Bit 7   | If the index numbers are one `uint64` or two `uint32`s                                                                                                                                                                                                                                                             |

 ### Index
 The index is a long string of entries which give a specific part of the data block a name.
-The length of this string is specified by the.
+The length of this string is specified by the 8 bytes for the index number(s) followed by three bytes for the value type and a variable amount of non-`null` bytes for the name which is terminated by one `null`-byte.
-8 bytes for the index number(s) followed by a variable amount of non-`null` bytes for the name which is terminated by one `null`-byte.
+If the type is unknown it will be interpreted as raw.
 The order of these entries does not need to be maintained but can be.
 If the flag `X64_INDEXES` is not set the index numbers will be two `uint32`s which refer to the starting and end offset of the value's data.